It blows my mind that the men’s personal care aisle at your local discount store looks like this:

 Look at all of that black and dark gray and midnight blue!
-It’s everywhere, from body wash to deodorant to tampons and soda.
-This morning Eric, er, I mean Allison alerted me to the fact that they’re doing this for sunscreen now.
+It’s everywhere, from body wash to deodorant shampoo and everything else you can imagine.
+This morning Allison alerted me to the fact that they’re doing this for sunscreen now.
 According to the product information, it’s “formulated for men’s unique sun care needs.”
 The only difference between it and every other sunscreen I’ve ever seen is the fact that it features a “contemporary, masculine scent.”
 Who knew that all of the other sunscreen had an old lady smell?

 Of course in reality it’s all in the packaging.
 Give something a dark, bold color and men will be more likely to buy it, it seems.

 This is our fault, gentlemen.
 I mean, rail all you want against the companies which produce this stuff or the stores which sell it for being dumb about gender roles and attitudes, but P&G and Target are rational actors.
 Their goal is to sell as much crap as they can, and if the black packaging didn’t improve sales, they wouldn’t package things in black like they have been.
 It’s all on us, fellas.
 We’re voting with our wallets and our wallets seem to be saying “if I get body wash in a steel-gray bottle, no one will think I am a homosexual and/or a woman.”

 If there’s any validity to that – if buying things “formulated for men” and packaged in bold dark colors determines one’s masculinity – I’m utterly screwed.
 This is my current preferred line of personal care products.
 Literally everything I use on a daily basis: